 - Bake 30 minutes, remove from oven, and sprinkle with cheese.
 Return to oven and bake for another 5-8 minutes or until internal temperature of chicken reaches 165ºF when checked with an instant read thermometer.
 Let rest 5 minutes before serving.

-- Mexican blend cheese can be substituted for the cheddar cheese.
+- Mexican blend cheese, pepper jack, or monterey jack cheese can be substituted for the cheddar cheese.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.